Baron Growth fund adds biotechs Atara, ConforMIS to portfolio

-NEW YORK (Reuters) - The $7 billion Baron Growth fund initiated positions in biotechnology firms Atara Biotherapeutics Inc and ConforMIS Inc during a sell-off in biotech companies last quarter, according to a letter to shareholders.
+NEW YORK, Nov 3 (Reuters) - The $7 billion Baron Growth fund initiated positions in biotechnology firms Atara Biotherapeutics Inc and ConforMIS Inc during a sell-off in biotech companies last quarter, according to a letter to shareholders.

 Atara looks attractive because of its T-cell therapy that targets cancer-specific antigens, fund manager Ron Baron wrote.
 Shares of the company are up 7.6 percent for the year to date.
 ConforMIS, meanwhile, uses 3D printing technology to develop custom implants for joint replacement procedures and is well-positioned to take market share, he wrote.
 Shares of the company are up 11.4 percent for the year.